microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/03-Security.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="3.2">3.2 Access management and Authorization</h2></a>

+Once you've worked out the networking access, the next layer to consider is identity and access.

+### Azure Role-Based Access Control (RBAC)

+All Azure types of operations for Azure SQL are controlled through RBAC.
+Azure RBAC is currently decoupled from SQL Security today, but you can think of it as security rights outside of the SQL Database or SQL Managed Instance with a scope including subscription, resource group, and resource.
+This will apply to operations in the Azure portal, Azure CLI, and Azure PowerShell.
+Azure RBAC allows for separation of duties between deployment, management, and usage.

+There are built-in roles available to reduce need for higher-level Azure RBAC roles like Owner or Contributor.
+Effectively, you can use these roles to have certain individuals deploy Azure SQL resources (or manage security policies) but grant other users actual access to user or manage the instance or database.
+For example, a SQL Server contributor could deploy a server but assign an Azure SQL Database user to be the admin of the server and databases.
+The built-in roles include:

+* SQL DB Contributor: Can create and manage databases but not access the database (for example, cannot connect and read data)
+* SQL Managed Instance Contributor: Can create and manage managed instances but not access them
+* SQL Security Manager:  Can manage security policies for databases and instances (like auditing) but not access them
+* SQL Server Contributor: Can manage servers and databases but not access them.

+### Authentication

+For both Azure SQL Database and Azure SQL Managed Instance, SQL authentication is used for deployment, and this is referred to as the **server admin**.
+In Azure SQL Database, the server admin is a server-level principal for the Azure SQL Database logical server, but for Azure SQL Managed Instance it is a member of the sysadmin server role.
+In addition, "Mixed Mode" authentication is forced for both deployment options.

+If you are migrating a workload that needs Windows Authentication or your organization leverages Azure Active Directory (Azure AD), you can use Azure AD.
+For both Azure SQL Managed Instance and Azure SQL Database, you can assign an Azure AD server admin using the portal or command-line tools.

+### Grant other users access

+For Azure SQL Managed Instance, it is similar to SQL Server in that you can have SQL or Azure AD logins, database users, and contained database users.
+In Azure SQL Database, there are a few nuances.
+You can have SQL logins, database users, and even contained database users for Azure AD (recommended).
+While the server admin for Azure SQL Database essentially has sysadmin rights, you can create more limited admins using database level roles in the master of the Azure SQL Database logical server.
+There are two roles available:

+* **loginmanager** is a database-level role that allows members to create logins for the database server
+* **dbmanager** is a database-level role that allows members to create and delete databases for the database server.

+#### Azure AD

+Azure AD authentication is a little different.
+From the documentation, "*Azure Active Directory authentication requires that database users are created as contained.
+A contained database user maps to an identity in the Azure AD directory associated with the database and has no login in the master database.
+The Azure AD identity can either be for an individual user or a group*."

+Additionally, the Azure portal can only be used to create administrators, and Azure RBAC roles don't propagate to Azure SQL Database logical servers, Azure SQL Databases, or Azure SQL Managed Instances.
+Additional server/database permissions must be granted using T-SQL.

+If you want to create a user that can authenticate at the database level using Azure AD authentication, you can use new T-SQL such as `CREATE USER [anna@contoso.com] FROM EXTERNAL PROVIDER`.

+At the end of the day, when you set up and configure authentication and authorization, there are four guidelines you can follow:

+1. Deploy with a server admin
+1. Create other admins as necessary
+1. Admins can create users
+1. Grant access just like you would in SQL Server

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><a name="4"><b>Activity 4</a>: Getting started with Azure AD authentication</b></p>